Best family cars to buy 2020/2021

 The Mk8 sits on the same MQB platform as its predecessor, but the engine range has been updated to include a new mild-hybrid option, while the diesels are even cleaner.

 It’s the 128bhp 1.5-litre TSI motor we’d go for, because the eTSI mild hybrid only comes as a seven-speed dual-clutch auto.
 Performance is more than adequate, and it’s the most efficient option, so should be the cheapest to run.
 There are 113bhp and 148bhp 2.0 TDIs for those wanting diesel.

 The trim line-up consists of Life (entry level), Style (mid-to-high spec) and R-Line (sporty).
 Life gets all of the safety features you’d want in a family car, plus the new Golf’s 10-inch infotainment system with the latest connectivity.
 This is one area where the VW has taken a step on.
 The cabin is a lot slicker and the quality feels even higher.

 But there’s not much more space than in the Mk7, while the boot is the same size, at 380 litres.
 These are the only real drawbacks.

-Toyota revived its famous Corolla nameplate last year for its all-new family machine, but while the name was fresh, the brand kept its approach with hybrids.
+Toyota revived its famous Corolla nameplate in 2019 for its all-new family machine, but chose to keep its approach with hybrids.
 That means both engine options in the Corolla are assisted by a battery and electric motor set-up.